bkdir/design_patterns_ruby/README.md

 ## Gang of Four Design Patterns

 Code examples are written in ruby and taken from Jose Mota's Tuts+ course.
-Original files should also be available in github but these files are writtern by me and the focus was the understanding of the implementations not the folder/class hierarchies
+Original files should also be available in github but these files are written by me and the focus was the understanding of the implementations not the folder/class hierarchies.

+Design Patterns implemented:

 * Adapter
 * Builder